-At the crossroads of race, rock and noise (and ancient spirits) sits Yuzima.
-Having been labeled “prince of noise” from a popular rock zine, Yuzima challenges the narrow landscape forced on queer artists of color, skillfully stirring old New Orleans style jazz, noise-rock, powerful vocals, and skillful songwriting to tell the full American story.
-Yuzima was destined for this path from his hard upbringing in a working-class housing project in the Bronx.
+At the crossroads of race, rock and noise (and ancient spirits) sits Yuzima Philip.
+Called by multiple rock mags New York's "prince of noise," Yuzima blasts through the narrow landscape forced on queer artists of color, skillfully stirring noise-rock, punk, old New Orleans style jazz, powerful multi-octave vocals, and skillful songwriting to tell the full American story.
+Yuzima Philip was destined for this path from his tough upbringing in a working-class housing project in the Bronx.
 His grandparents moved to Gun Hill as one of its first black families.
-All of that history and early choir singing, as well as trumpet skills, prepared Yuzima to move with his mother to Vermont, where he added post-punk to his influences, playing with local bands.
-Now YUZIMA lives in the East Village, has received numerous endorsements, including Marky Ramone from The Ramones, and writers from NPR, Paste and Esquire like Litsa Dremousis (who called his album "powerful as hell").
-His most recent long player POWER hits on many of these themes including the current political climate specifically the corruption of the current administration and fascism.
+All of that history and early choir singing (and rapping) as well as trumpet skills, prepared Yuzima to move with his mother to Vermont, where he added post-punk to his influences, playing with local bands.
+Now Yuzima lives in the East Village, has received numerous endorsements, including Marky Ramone from The Ramones, who called one of Yuzima's live performances awesome, and writers from NPR, Paste, and Esquire, like Litsa Dremousis (who called his song 'Black Supremacy' "powerful as hell").
+His most recent long-player POWER hits on many of these themes including the current political climate specifically the corruption of the current administration and fascism (and includes all instruments played by Yuzima.)
 POWER has been featured from Impose Mag to Audio Fuzz and continues to conquer a world in turmoil.
-YUZIMA is the sound of the power of early U2 at their most ambitious mixing it up with Seal, George Clinton while followed by a brass band.
+Yuzima Philip is the inventive power of early U2 at their most ambitious mixing it up with Bad Brains, George Clinton while followed by a brass band.